jekkilekki/plugin-jkl-unit-converter/readme.txt

 Requires WordPress 3.5 and PHP 5.4 or later.

+= Usage =
+Use the shortcode `[jkluc]` or `[jkl-unit-converter]` in your Page or Post.
+This will insert the converter at the TOP of the content.
+Also, only ONE instance of the shortcode will run per page.
+(See "Upcoming Features" section for possible updates to allow more options.)

 = Special Features =
 * Provides varying levels of complexity for conversion lists (Basic - 6 types, Default - 14 types)